Sonny Fredrickson: Amateur career

-Fredrickson had an amateur record of 120-8 (60 KO's).
+Fredrickson had an amateur record of 120–8 (60 KO's).
 Highlights of his amateur career include a 2013 National PAL Bronze Medal (141 lbs), a final eight appearance in the 2013 National Golden Gloves, five Toledo Golden Gloves Championships and two Ohio State Junior Olympics Championships.

 Professional career

-Fredrickson trains at the Glass City Boxing Gym in Toledo with trainer Lamar Wright.
+Fredrickson trains at the New generation Boxing Gym in Toledo with trainer Lamar Wright.

 On June 20, 2015 Fredrickson scored a 2nd round technical knockout over veteran Juan Santiago.
 The bout took place on the undercard of Andre Ward vs. Paul Smith in Oakland, California at Oracle Arena.

 On May 13, 2017 Fredrickson defeated veteran Daniel Montoya via 6th round TKO in Ypsilanti, Michigan.

-November 1, 2017 Fredrickson beat previously undefeated Placido Ramirez by third round KO to win the WBA Fedebol light welterweight Title in Medellin, Colombia.
+November 1, 2017 Fredrickson beat previously undefeated Placido Ramirez by third round KO to win the WBA Fedebol light welterweight Title in Medellín, Colombia.

 On January 12, 2018 Fredrickson lost by a TKO to undefeated Shojahon Ergashev at Turning Stone Resort Casino in Verona, New York.

 On November 1, 2018 Fredrickson defeated Manuel Mendez via unanimous decision to capture the IBF-USBA light welterweight title.